dylanleclair/databases/README.md

 https://docs.djangoproject.com/en/3.1/ref/templates/language/

 #### Goals for future
-- creating base HTML documents for pages (with navbar) that we can extend to make more pages easier
+- creating base HTML documents for pages (with navbar) that we can extend to make more pages easier :heavy_check_mark: (See realbeast/templates/base.html)
 - stylizing login page (goes hand in hand with the above)
+    - ready to go, just needs polishing:heavy_check_mark:
-- creating an account management page (also goes hand in hand with first)
+- creating an account management page (also goes hand in hand with first) :arrows_counterclockwise:
+    - drafted :heavy_check_mark:
+    - add ability to update data
-- adding form functionality to product page so that filters can be applied for:
+- adding form functionality to product page so that filters can be applied for: :arrows_counterclockwise:
     - sizes
     - colours
     - product types
     - sex
-    - quantitiy (per store)
+- add previews of quantity (per store) for each product :heavy_check_mark:
-- implement Django REST to get us an API
+- implement Django REST to get us an API (due for the 25th) :arrows_counterclockwise:

 ### old